In This Article

 While string of pearls isn't a heat-loving succulent, it does prefer temperatures on the warm end of the spectrum, especially during its spring and summer growing season.
 It's a good idea to keep the plant away from hot or cold drafts, as fluctuations in temperature can cause leaves to drop.

-If you plan to bring your string of pearls outdoors during the summer months, be sure to keep it inside until night temperatures are consistently above 70 degrees Fahrenheit.
-In the winter, the plant can withstand night temperatures no lower than the 40-degree range.
+If you plan to bring your string of pearls outdoors during the summer months, be sure to keep it inside until night temperatures are consistently above 70 degrees.
+In the winter, the plant can withstand night temperatures no lower than the 40s.

 String of Pearls Varieties

-String of dolphins (Senecio peregrinus) is a cross between string of pearls plant and another succulent known as candle plant (Senecio articulatus).
-Each leaf of this comparatively rare variety has a tiny “fin” poking out of each arc-shaped leaf, just like a dolphin leaping through the waves.
-Care for string of dolphins is also similar to string of pearls, but it may need a little more water than its relative and will lose its dolphin-like shape if fertilized.
+Within the Senecio genus, which includes string of pearls, you'll find other species like string of bananas (Senecio radicans), which gets its name from the smile-shaped leaves that grow along its stems.
+Care is similar to that for string of pearls.
+Another, string of dolphins (Senecio peregrinus), is a cross between string of pearls and another succulent, candle plant (Senecio articulatus).
+Each leaf of this comparatively rare variety has a tiny "fin" poking out of each arc-shaped leaf, just like a dolphin leaping through the waves.
+Care for string of dolphins is also similar to that of string of pearls, but it may need a little more water than its relative and will lose its dolphin-like shape if fertilized.

 Step 1: Using clean, sharp shears or scissors, take cuttings from the mother plant, making the cut just below a leaf node (the spot where the leaf meets the stem).
 Make sure that each cutting is at least six inches long.